blakecc/evorl/README.md

 ## AMI setup

-Getting original OpenAI agent to run was challenging - the instructions given did not work, and there were some extra modules that needed to be installed.
+Getting the original OpenAI agent to run was challenging - the instructions given did not work, and there were some extra modules that needed to be installed.
 The code in this repo has several more dependencies too, and was challenging to get working on a fresh instance.
 The instructions below worked, but it is possible that there might be a few more tweaks needed.

 After creating an instance with the "Ubuntu Deep Learning AMI v20":